FireEye (NASDAQ:FEYE) Issues Q3 2021 Earnings Guidance

-FireEye (NASDAQ:FEYE) updated its third quarter 2021 earnings guidance on Thursday.
+FireEye (NASDAQ:FEYE) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $-0.160-$-0.140 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.110.
 The company issued revenue guidance of $118 million-$122 million, compared to the consensus revenue estimate of $257.31 million.

-Several research analysts have commented on the stock.
-Barclays decreased their target price on shares of FireEye from $22.00 to $20.00 and set an underweight rating for the company in a research report on Thursday, July 8th.
-Robert W. Baird cut shares of FireEye from an outperform rating to a neutral rating and decreased their target price for the stock from $24.00 to $20.00 in a research report on Friday, August 6th.
-Zacks Investment Research cut shares of FireEye from a hold rating to a sell rating and set a $22.00 target price for the company. in a research report on Friday, July 23rd.
-Mizuho restated a hold rating and issued a $19.00 target price on shares of FireEye in a research report on Friday, August 6th.
-Finally, TheStreet cut shares of FireEye from a c rating to a d+ rating in a research report on Wednesday, August 11th.
-Two analysts have rated the stock with a sell rating, six have given a hold rating and two have given a buy rating to the stock.
-The stock presently has an average rating of Hold and a consensus price target of $22.11.
+FireEye (NASDAQ:FEYE) last posted its earnings results on Thursday, August 5th.
+The information security company reported $0.09 EPS for the quarter, topping analysts’ consensus estimates of ($0.09) by $0.18.
+FireEye had a negative net margin of 22.83% and a negative return on equity of 9.57%.
+As a group, equities analysts predict that FireEye will post -0.79 earnings per share for the current year.

-In other news, COO John P. Watters purchased 25,000 shares of FireEye stock in a transaction that occurred on Friday, June 4th.
-The stock was acquired at an average price of $18.75 per share, for a total transaction of $468,750.00.
-Following the transaction, the chief operating officer now owns 253,608 shares in the company, valued at $4,755,150.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, EVP William T. Robbins purchased 26,000 shares of FireEye stock in a transaction that occurred on Monday, August 9th.
-The stock was purchased at an average price of $16.92 per share, with a total value of $439,920.00.
-Following the transaction, the executive vice president now owns 482,716 shares in the company, valued at approximately $8,167,554.72.
+In related news, COO John P. Watters purchased 25,000 shares of the firm’s stock in a transaction on Friday, June 4th.
+The shares were acquired at an average price of $18.75 per share, for a total transaction of $468,750.00.
+Following the purchase, the chief operating officer now directly owns 253,608 shares in the company, valued at $4,755,150.
+The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, EVP William T. Robbins purchased 26,000 shares of the firm’s stock in a transaction on Monday, August 9th.
+The stock was bought at an average price of $16.92 per share, for a total transaction of $439,920.00.
+Following the purchase, the executive vice president now owns 482,716 shares in the company, valued at $8,167,554.72.
 The disclosure for this purchase can be found here.
-Insiders have purchased 71,000 shares of company stock valued at $1,288,670 over the last 90 days.
-2.20% of the stock is currently owned by insiders.
+Insiders purchased a total of 108,878 shares of company stock valued at $1,934,840 in the last ninety days.
+2.10% of the stock is currently owned by insiders.

 FireEye Company Profile